Schwenger/House-Of-Tweets/backend/README.md

   via a lock inside the `TweetBatcher`.
 However, nobody else should access the same connection.
 - *unsure*: RabbitMQ callbacks.
 They might have their own threads per callback.
 Locking: *unknown*
 - *unsure*: The twitter connection itself spawns at least one thread.
 Locking: *unknown*
+- Note that `TwitterConnection` creates one `filter` for all politicians together, and then one for *each* active citizen. `TwitterConnection` also creates threads (`Timer` objects) to remove citizens.
+  Locking: giant `TwitterConnection` lock
 - the main thread just sets everything up, finishes immediately, and waits on all other threads.
   Locking: Python internal.